aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/nation/opening-prayers-for-legislative-bodies/prayer-of-the-guest-chaplain-of-the-u-s-house-of-representatives-rabbi-romi-cohn-on-29-january-2020.html.md

 &nbsp;
 Blessed are You,
 King of the Universe,
-who has granted me life and sustenance to this day.[foot]cf. the "shehekhiyanu" blessing.[/foot]
+who has granted me life and sustenance to this day.[foot]cf. the "sheheḥiyanu" blessing.[/foot]
 <em>Amen</em>.
 </div></td></tr>